-ITS automatically imports all your courses using information from the Registrar's Office.
-When you log into Moodle you will see all the courses available to you.
+ITS automatically enrolls faculty and students in their courses using information from the Registrar's Office.
+When logging into Moodle you will see all the courses available to you.

 The course overview section contains a listing of all the courses available to you.
 The default settings are to display each course in a box, sorted alphabetically, which is not always optimal.
 There are several ways to organize the listings.

 It is possible to show only courses happening this semester or courses from the past or in the next semester (future).
 There are other options viewing "starred" (favorite) courses or courses you have hidden.
 The Moodle course listing uses the start and end dates of the course to determine which tab to put the course in (In Progress, Future, or Past).

 To view just the current courses, select the "In progress" filter.

 Courses can be sorted by name or by the when they were "Last accessed".
 If you tend to visit the same courses over and over, it is probably easier to sort by "Last accessed".